paweusz/ladio/docs/backlog.md

 To do
 -----
-* Introduce play/stop controls and station name in the header

 * Make 'Catalog' tab remember last location so user don't have to travers whole directory to get to place where he was before.